-Bring your ideas to develop this quality acreage.
-Property is 5.55 acres of flat & cleared land off of Highway 1 located approx. half way between Calgary & Vancouver in the rural community of Malakwa.
+Bring your ideas to develop this quality agricultural acreage.
+Property is 5.55 acres of flat & cleared land off of the Trans Canada.
+Located approx. half way between Calgary & Vancouver in the rural community of Malakwa.
+Zoning & new ALR rules allow two homes.

-Quality small acreage property along the Trans-Canada Highway in Malakwa between Sicamous and Revelstoke (20 km east of Sicamous and 50 km west of Revelstoke).
+Quality agricultural acreage along the Trans-Canada Highway in Malakwa between Sicamous and Revelstoke (20 km east of Sicamous and 50 km west of Revelstoke).

 3785 Malakwa Road - Malakwa, BC